How do you make Melt and Pour lavender soap at home?

 Reduces skin inflammation

-With several derivatives of cinnamic acid that contains properties of anti-inflammation, it helps in improving worn-out skin, due to sunburns, cuts, or skin rashes.
+With several derivatives of cinnamic acid that contain properties of anti-inflammation, it helps in improving worn-out skin, due to sunburns, cuts, or skin rashes.

 Restores skin’s elasticity

-The unsaponifiable and vitamin F in this butter are essential ingredients for maintaining the elasticity of the skin and helps in improving the making of skin collagen.
+The unsaponifiable and vitamin F in this butter are essential ingredients for maintaining the elasticity of the skin and help in improving the making of skin collagen.